ranitham/mindbody-laravel/src/docs/Api/ClassApi.md

 > \Nlocascio\Mindbody\Model\GetCoursesReponse classGetCourses($GetCoursesRequestCourseIDs, $GetCoursesRequestEndDate, $GetCoursesRequestLimit, $GetCoursesRequestLocationIDs, $GetCoursesRequestOffset, $GetCoursesRequestProgramIDs, $GetCoursesRequestSemesterIDs, $GetCoursesRequestStaffIDs, $GetCoursesRequestStartDate)

 Fetch the list of the course for a studio

+This endpoint will provide all the data related to courses depending on the access level.<br />  Note: The Authorization is an optional header.If Authorization header is not passed, the response will be masked else full response will be provided.

 ### Example
 ```php